 Training a cat to do anything and actively engaging the cat in that training is an excellent way to decrease the meowing resulting from boredom and or loneliness.
 You can decide what type of training you want to do with your cat.
 However, your first task will be to find a treat your cat likes enough to work for.
-Once you have a treat, what is it that you'd like to train your cat to do?
+Once you have a treat, what would you like to train your cat to do?
 Would you like to clicker train it?
 Harness train it?
 Or teach it a few noise-reducing tricks?
-By working your cat's brain, it will be more tired at night and rest easier.
+Working your cat's brain will make it more tired at night and rest easier.
 If you have a busy day and don't have time for a training session, you can leave out a puzzle for your cat to solve, but the more persistent the meowing is, the more work you will need to put into tiring your cat out both mentally and physically.

 Reduce Meowing by offering a Cat Wheel

 Nighttime would be your cat's most active time if it lived out in the wild.
 While you can influence their energy spike by establishing a play-then-feed routine throughout the day, you may also want to offer your cat a Cat Wheel.
 Feral cats would naturally walk a territory of five acres throughout the night, but it is not safe to let your cat go out roaming.
 We have multiple cat wheels in our house, and the wheels are often reasonably quiet during the night but go nonstop throughout the night.
 For more information on our experience with different brands, please read our article on Cat Wheels.